 The Code of GPP, which is a self-regulatory code of practice, requires members to publish positive and negative research results, particularly concerning adverse side effects.
-They should ensure protection of participants' data according to applicable norms.
+They should ensure the protection of participants' data according to applicable norms.

-When results are being published in specialised or widespread distribution magazines, pharmaceutical companies will request from the authors to disclose the presence or absence of any conflicts of interest.
+When results are being published in specialised or widespread distribution magazines, pharmaceutical companies will request that authors disclose the presence or absence of any conflicts of interest.